cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-snapshot-alpha-diversity-analysis-with-microbiomestat.md

   microbiome dataset insights.
 ---

 Alpha diversity indices offer insights into the species richness and evenness within individual microbiome samples.
-Utilizing **MicrobiomeStat**, we're equipped to delve deep into these metrics using the `peerj32.obj` dataset.
+Utilizing MicrobiomeStat, we're equipped to delve deep into these metrics using the `peerj32.obj` dataset.
 For an encompassing perspective, our initial approach will be to scrutinize the dataset in its entirety, eschewing time-based and strata considerations.

-It's worth noting that while our primary focus here lies on the Shannon index and Observed Species, **MicrobiomeStat** is versatile, supporting a variety of indices.
-These encompass **"shannon"**, **"simpson"**, **"observed_species"**, **"chao1"**, **"ace"**, and **"pielou"**.
+It's worth noting that while our primary focus here lies on the Shannon index and Observed Species, MicrobiomeStat is versatile, supporting a variety of indices.
+These encompass "shannon", "simpson", "observed_species", "chao1", "ace", and "pielou".
 Each of these metrics furnishes distinct insights into the species richness and evenness inherent in the microbiome samples.

 Before delving further, it's pivotal to comprehend the significance of `alpha.obj`.
 This parameter encapsulates pre-computed alpha diversity indices, a byproduct of the `mStat_calculate_alpha_diversity` function.
 If this element isn't pre-processed and integrated into the alpha-centric functions, those functions default to invoking `mStat_calculate_alpha_diversity` autonomously.